Route Planning Tips

 Planning your route in advance makes each ride less stressful, faster, and more fun!
 We have provided a number of resources for you to use on this page, but always recommend the following:

-- Try out a route in advance on a weekend or some other less congested time when you can relax and explore.
+Explore your route on a weekend or some other less congested time when you can relax and explore.
 Bring a friend and turn it into a route-scouting adventure!
 This will make your actual commute or other bike trip less stressful, as you will already know the way.

 Online Maps

-- Check out this handy guide to using Google Maps bike directions, from our friends at YBike in SF.
+- Also, check out this handy guide to using Google Maps bike directions, from our friends at YBike in SF.

 Paper Maps